MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 *   Progressive Web Apps (PWAs)
 *   Other common web development issues

 The [webhint](https://webhint.io) experiment displays the webhint feedback in the [Issues](../issues/index.md) panel.
-Select an issue, to display documentation about the solution and a list of the affected resources on your website.
+Select an issue to display documentation about the solution and a list of the affected resources on your website.
 Select a resource link to open the relevant **Network**, **Sources**, or **Elements** pane in DevTools.

 :::image type="content" source="../media/experiments-webhint.msft.png" alt-text="webhint feedback in the Issues panel" lightbox="../media/experiments-webhint.msft.png":::